Blog / Chinese Phrases / 20 Ways to Say Hello in Chinese [Definitive Guide for Beginners]

 20. How have you been lately? – “最近怎么样啊?” (zuìjìn zěnme yàng a?)

 This is another way for a friend or acquaintance to say hello.
 If a person asks you how you have been, it’s not an invitation to dissect on personal details.
 It’s simply a casual way to say “Hey, how are you?” without using those exact words.
-Another phrase that you can use in these scenarios is 你怎么会在这? (nǐ zěnme huì zài zhè?) which translates to “What are you doing here?”
-Think of it being said with an endearing voice with a hint of surprise.
-In English, you can think of it being said like “OMG, what are you doing here!”

 FAQs about How do You Say Hello in Chinese

-Q: How do I respond to “你怎么样”?
+Q3: How do you respond to Ni Hao Ma?

 Summary

+Did you have a good time learning all the basic Chinese greeting phrases?
 In conclusion, mastering the art of saying hello in Chinese opens the door to cultural understanding and meaningful connections.
 From the universally known Ni Hao to the more nuanced regional variations, each greeting reflects the richness of Chinese language and tradition.
-So, the next time you find yourself wondering, “how do you say hello in Chinese?” remember these 20 Chinese greetings as your linguistic passport to China.
-Start your journey into the captivating world of Chinese ways of saying “hello” today.

 Learn authentic Chinese from those who live and breathe the culture.